datayoga-io/site/_pages/informatica-to-dbt-migration.md

     - bullet: 2.
       title: Conversion
       subtitle1: Parse and process pipelines
       text: Rewire passive transformations into a streamlined, linear flow and transform all blocks into our proprietary, target-agnostic format.
-This ensures that piplines are ready to be optimized for any cloud environment in the subsequent rendering step.
+This ensures that pipelines are ready to be optimized for any cloud environment in the subsequent rendering step.
     - bullet: 3.
       title: Rendering and Optimization
       subtitle1: Generate dbt artifacts

       text: dbt models are generated, ensuring accurate dialect translation and optimization.
     - bullet: 4.
       title: Validation
       subtitle1: Ensuring data consistency